Andre G. Coudrain

 Andre holds a Peer Review standing of ‘AV Preeminent’, the highest possible review classification determined by reviews from others in the legal community and as listed in the The LexisNexis Martindale-Hubbell Attorney Directory.

-Areas of practice include Banking, Construction Law, Corporate and Commercial Law, Creditor’s Rights, Public Bodies Law, Real Estate and Wills and Successions
+Areas of practice include Banking, Construction Law, Corporate and Commercial Law, Creditor’s Rights, Public Bodies Law, Real Estate, Trial Advocacy, Wills and Successions